R4MT3CH/BikeSharingDemand-MLProject/report-template.md

 Variation is seen on hourly basis.
 So splitting the 'datetime' feature into year, month, day (dayofweek) and hour respectively.

 ### How much better did your model preform after adding additional features and why do you think that is?
-TODO: I was able to improve model score from 1.84007 to 0.44883 by adding additional features. adding additionel features like hour and day of the week, because it gives more additionel details to our model
+ I was able to improve model score from 1.84007 to 0.44883 by adding additional features. adding additionel features like hour and day of the week, because it gives more additionel details to our model

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
-TODO: model performance with hyper parameters gives 0.55799 which was better than initail model but it was not bettre than additional features model
+ model performance with hyper parameters gives 0.55799 which was better than initail model but it was not bettre than additional features model

 ### If you were given more time with this dataset, where do you think you would spend more time?
-TODO: I would work more on hyper parameter optimizationand adding more features
+ I would work more on hyper parameter optimizationand adding more features

 ### Create a table with the models you ran, the hyperparameters modified, and the kaggle score.
 |model|hpo1|hpo2|hpo3|score|